 Bonding With Toddlers

-They Thrive on Repetition; It Helps Them Feel Safe and Secure
+Repetition Helps Toddlers Feel Safe and Secure

 So, strap yourself in, mama.
 This might mean reading the same story 47 times in a row or watching the same episode every day of a particular TV show or movie.
 Try to find something new each time, or read aloud with a different voice to help keep yourself entertained.
 Our little people are struggling with so many new things that accessing something they know is comforting to them.